-This Sub-unit Implementation Plan (SIP) elaborates the Feasibility Study that was done in 2013 at the level of (hydro-logical) sub-unit.
-It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation and gender.
-It also considers safeguards in respect of indigenous people, the poor and vulnerable, and environment.
+This Sub-unit Implementation Plan (SIP) elaborates on the Feasibility Study that was done in 2013 at the level of (hydro-logical) sub-unit.
+It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation, and gender.
+It also considers safeguards in respect of indigenous people, the poor and vulnerable, and the environment.

-The sub-unit area is located in the SE part of Faridpur District and is spread over part of Sadorpur and Bhanga Upazilas.
-Administratively the area is covered by 4 unions namely Kawlibera, Nasirabad, Chandra and Gharua.
-It comprises 1,878 hectare with 25 villages .
+The sub-unit area is located in the SE part of the Faridpur District and is spread over part of Sadorpur and Bhanga Upazilas.
+Administratively the area is covered by 4 unions namely Kawlibera, Nasirabad, Chandra, and Gharua.
+It comprises 1,878 hectares with 25 villages.
 There are 4,763 households with a population of 19,838.

 Operation and Maintenance

 The Water Management Association of the sub-unit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
-Operation of the infrastructure will be decided by the Water Management Association at sub-unit level.
+The operation of the infrastructure will be decided by the Water Management Association at the sub-unit level.

 A Maintenance Plan for the sub-unit-3 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for sub-unit-3 has been estimated as Tk.
 41 lac per annum of which WMA share would be Tk.
 15 lac with BWDB bearing Tk.
 26 lac.
 The WMA / WMG share comes to Tk.409/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 12 lac.

-The gross area of the Baliahati sub-unit (sub-unit area-3) is 1,878 ha. and net cultivable area is 1,480 ha.
-Present cropped area is 2,981 ha. with a Cropping Intensity of 201%.
-The future total cropped area has been estimated at 3,388 ha. with a Cropping Intensity of 229%.The production of cereal crops will be increased by 3,180 metric tons (71%) and other crops by 617 metric tons (10%) with overall increase in production by 3,797 MT (36%) after rehabilitation of the sub-unit area.
+The gross area of the Baliahati sub-unit (sub-unit area-3) is 1,878 ha. and the net cultivable area is 1,480 ha.
+The present cropped area is 2,981 ha. with a Cropping Intensity of 201%.
+The future total cropped area has been estimated at 3,388 ha. with a Cropping Intensity of 229%.The production of cereal crops will be increased by 3,180 metric tons (71%) and other crops by 617 metric tons (10%) with an overall increase in production by 3,797 MT (36%) after the rehabilitation of the sub-unit area.
 Rice production has been estimated to be increased from 3,925 to 6,448 MT per year with an additional increment of 2,522 MT representing an estimated added value of Tk 567 lac.
-Average yield of rice has been estimated to be increased from 2.79 ton per ha. to 3.80 ton per ha.
+The average yield of rice has been estimated to be increased from 2.79 tons per ha. to 3.80 tons per ha.

-There are about 498 ha of fisheries resource in the sub unit area among them 62 ha in culture fisheries and rest of 437 ha in capture fisheries, and estimated total production is 179 MT / year (Table-1, Annex - 4).
+There are about 498 ha of fisheries resource in the sub unit area among them 62 ha in culture fisheries and rest of 437 ha in capture fisheries, and the estimated total production is 179 MT/year (Table-1, Annex - 4).

 Socio-economy and Gender

-The total number of households of the surveyed area of SIP-3 is 4,763 and population is 19,838.
+The total number of households of the surveyed area of SIP-3 is 4,763 and the population is 19,838.
 The sex ratio is defined as the number of males per 100 females.
 In SIP-3, Chatler-Fakurhat it is 53.45% male against 46.55% female.
 The average household size of the surveyed households is 4.2.
-The population who are in between 18-60 years considered as working age group or productive population.
+The population who are between 18-60 years considered as working age group or productive population.
 The data shows that the working age group of the surveyed population is about 60%.
 Farming is the main occupation of all categories of farmers 30.54%, followed by business 26.16%, service 23.03%.The other occupation is 15.30%, which includes; daily wage laborers, fishermen, hawkers, traders.
-The wage laborers are mostly found in landless, marginal and small farm families.
-Fish farming, trading and business as family occupation is found in all levels farmers.
+The wage laborers are mostly found in landless, marginal, and small farm families.
+Fish farming, trading, and business as a family occupation is found in all levels of farmers.
 The female headed household size is 5.2%.
-The survey data shows that out of total households, 5.4% households are female headed, who are widow, separated, live with disabled husband and survive with their own income.
-A number of Income generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female headed households among other by job creation under LCS.
+The survey data shows that out of total households, 5.4% of households are female headed, who is widows, separated, live with a disabled husband and survive with their own income.
+A number of Income generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female headed households among others by job creation under LCS.
 The cost of the training program for Income Generation Activities and Gender is estimated at about Tk.8.0 lacs.

 WMO formation and development: